Now that your kids have learned to take charge of their moods, they are ready to find out how to make better choices as well.

 To use this with your students click here.

-Take a look at each slide and ask students to identify the different feelings that may have influenced each child's mood and choices.
+Take a look at each slide and ask students to identify the different feelings and emotions that may have influenced each child's mood and choices.
+Use student responses to add words to the Feelings and Emotions Chart.

 Explain that to influence is to affect choices.
 Our mood influences our choices.
 Compare and contrast each kid's choice and talk about how it helped manage their moods.
 Highlight that when kids decide to motivate their mood, they make healthier food and move choices.